Bachelor of Business (Honours) - Business Common Entry (CEY) CW908

-Applicants who select a specific degree option (i.e. CW908 BMT, HRM, INT, SCM, MKT or FAC) are guaranteed a place on that programme subject to meeting the entry requirements and points.
+Applicants who select a specific degree option (i.e. CW908 BMT, HRM, INT, SCM, FAC or MKT) are guaranteed a place on that programme subject to meeting the entry requirements and points.
 Applicants who are undecided on choices should choose CW908 CEY (Common Entry).
-All applicants may change their selection up to the end of year 2 and must confirm their specialism at that point.
+All applicants may change their selection up to the end of Year 2, at which point they must confirm their specialism.

 |CAO Entry:||NFQ LEVEL 8|

-This four-year honours degree programme equips students with a broad skill-base ensuring graduates will have a wide range of career options.
-The first two years of this programme provides students with a foundation in business and subjects are common for all students.
+This course equips students with a broad skill-base ensuring graduates will have a wide range of career options.
+The first two years of this course provides students with a foundation in business and subjects are common for all students.
 After two years, students separate into their chosen specialist area from a choice of six areas:

 • Business Management (BMT)